grealesguti/BTL_LYSOARRAY_LO_G4/README.md

 -TileV0 : changes configuration from bar to tile.
 (TODO: right now the design is assymmetrical, the triangulation needs to be changed in Gmsh)
 -ForceBottomLine: To always be used with -TileV0.
 Forces a given flat bottom surface.
--SZloc [0-1] : changes the SiPM location along Z at the bottom of the tile as a percentage of LYSO_L.
+-SZloc <double> : range [0-1] changes the SiPM location along Z at the bottom of the tile as a percentage of LYSO_L.

 ## How to start the graphical interface